NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/recipients-you-cannot-message.md

 You will not be charged for messages we could not send due to information in PDS.

 These messages will show as failed messages in your reports.
-Learn more about message statuses.

 ## Flagged records